shubhmaurya/javascript-mini-projects/ReadMe.md

 ### 5. Know Your KeyCode
 Description: This mini project displays which key got pressed on your keyboard it displays on screen whith their character code values.

+### 6. Unlimited Colors with Time
+Description: This mini project generates random color and set it to the background and have the time control of color changing speed.
+Also adjust the text color with respect to brightness.

 #### Creation Under
 This project is completely build using Javascript, and for designing used CSS and HTML.